Paleontology in Florida: Prehistory

 A shallow sea grew to cover most of the state during the Paleogene.
 Clams, echinoderms, and gastropods lived here.
 Cenozoic limestone formed in such environments is common in Florida and rich in fossils.
 The oldest fossil-bearing geologic deposits in Florida are of Eocene age.
 During the Eocene, primitive whales like Basilosaurus swam over Florida.
 Other inhabitants included large numbers of shelled invertebrates, sharks, and sirenians.
 Oligocene fossils in Florida provide evidence for a diverse terrestrial fauna.
 During the early Miocene uplift and mountain building filled in the Suwannee Strait.
 At this point coral reefs were forming in the Florida Keys.
 The Thomas Farm Quarry is the richest source of Miocene mammal fossils in the eastern US.
 During the ensuing Pliocene, Florida was home to amphibians, bears, a variety of birds, camelids, crocodilians, deer, dogs, dugongs, at least six genera of horses, peccaries, porpoises, relatives of modern elephants, rays, saber toothed cats, seals, sharks, tapirs, turtles, and whales.
 The remains of all these creatures have been found in a region of Polk County called Bone Valley.
 Late Tertiary vertebrate fossils are known from southern Florida. during these animals' lifetimes the southern 300 kilometers of Florida was still under water.
-Late Tertiary sediments of Gilchrist County preserve badgers, Kodiak bears, camels, dogs, horses, rhinos and more.
+Late Tertiary sediments of Gilchrist County preserve badgers, brown bears, camels, dogs, horses, rhinos and more.
 Mammoths, mastodons, sloths, giant beavers, and ungulates were preserved near Gainesville.
+The relatives of pronghorns also lived in the area.

 The Pleistocene limestones of the Florida Keys are rich in fossils.
 The Pleistocene is the epoch of time best represented in Florida's fossil record.
 In fact, Florida's Pleistocene sediments are regarded as the best source of Pleistocene fossils in the world, especially for the mammals of that age.
 Also, Pleistocene Florida had a greater diversity of terrestrial vertebrates than any other place and time in North American history.
 At the time, the local sea level began to rise and fall along with the amount of water tied up in the glaciers covering the northern part of the continent.
 When the sea would withdraw savannas formed.
 Herds of American mastodon and Columbian mammoth browsed and grazed on the local foliage.
 The gigantic ground sloth Eremotherium was another contemporary large herbivore.
 Others included the antelope, bison, deer, armored glyptodonts, and the modern horse.
-These were preyed upon by predators like short-faced bears, jaguars, saber-toothed cats, lions, dire wolves, and wolves.
+These were preyed upon by predators like short-faced bears, jaguars, saber-toothed cats, lions, and dire wolves.